railslove/showoff-presentations/smurf/arrrrcamp/solution/03_semantic_markup.md

 # The "Semantic" markup myth #

 * The myth goes as follows:
-* Don't use many classe, just use the "correct" "semantic" HTML markup and everything will be awesome
+* Don't use many classes, just use the "correct" "semantic" HTML markup and everything will be awesome
 * And you can nicely reuse that structure for our CSS

 !SLIDE